minprog/programmeren-1/problems/greedy/cash.md

 - how many coins are going to be returned, the **count** (initially 0)
 - how much change do we still have to return, the **amount**

 In fact, the idea of the algorithm is to *convert* the amount of change required into the count of coins that are minimally needed to make that amount.
-In pseudocode, our algorithm may look like this the following.
+In pseudocode, our algorithm may look like this the following, if we assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).
 Note the presence of both `count` and `amount` in that code:

 	set amount to 32 cents
 	set count to 0